 FattE Bikes – fat tire electric bikes (tell them Elizabeth sent you)

 The Me-Mover FIT* is hands-down the most intense, most unique, and (no offense to my FattE bike) the most fun means of exercise I’ve ever experienced.
 [Actually it’s a dis-service to each to imply any equivalency between the two: the FattE was built to commute; the FIT is built for exercise.
-Each excels at their intended purpose.]
+Each excels at its intended purpose.]

 Original Tiger Tail Massage Stick – Classic 18″ Foam Roller I’ve seen many versions of this type of product and have hated every single one.
 The Tiger Tail is different.
 It’s great at working out the knots without doing further damage.